BrianLDev/100-days-of-code/log.md

 - Started working through the CA Housing Price regression notebook from Ch 2

 **Thoughts:**
+Still liking the hands on ML book as a more in-depth tie in with the ML Academy bootcamp.
+But I'm not a big fan of the coding style so far.
+Funny how someone can have such a readable and approachable and clean English writing style and then their coding style is less so.

 **Link(s) to work:**
 1. [Took notes on ch 1, going through Jupyter notebooks from ch1 and 2](https://github.com/BrianLeip/Hands_On_Machine_Learning/blob/dcf8a62c11b8d449f14fd446808b2364995baab0/01-The%20ML%20Landscape/01-NOTES.MD)